You should use the Filter switch to search effectively for users in your Active Directory. Don’t extract all users and then search the result set.

 Understand the Get-ADUser Filter Parameter

-With the many various filtering options available (LDAP filtering, oData v3.0 filtering, etc.) the filter switch often causes some confusion.
+With the many various filtering options available (LDAP filtering, oData v3.0 filtering, etc.), the filter switch often causes confusion.

 The filter switch used in the Get-ADUser and Get-ADGroup commands uses the PowerShell expression language in the query string.

 This is different than, e.g., when using the Get-AzureADUser command (which uses oData v3.0 filtering)!

 To understand the LDAPFilter switch read this article.

 The following operators should cover most of your needs: